Guillermo Calderón (CHILE)

 Click here for a great article from the LA Times about VILLA + DISCURSO.

-Premiere: Santiago, Chile, 2008.
+Premiered at Santiago, Chile (2008).
 Toured worldwide, including a hit run in The Public’s Under the Radar Festival in 2011.

 “From the roiling imagination of Chilean writer-director Guillermo Calderón comes this politically charged, haunting drama about a near-future war in the Andes…Calderón’s play strips away ostentatious theatrical conceit for us to hear clearly the terror knocking at the door….witty, sharply focused….Mr.
-Calderón, whose spiky everyday surrealism suggests the young Edward Albee in an unusually laid-back mood.” -Ben Brantely, New York Times
+Calderón, whose spiky everyday surrealism suggests the young Edward Albee in an unusually laid-back mood.” - The New York Times

 “One of the most brazen plays of Latin American theater in recent years.” – Festival di Internacional de Buenos Aires